blog posts

 1. Default access level

-If the access level regulator is not explicitly specified for a class, variable, method, or constructor, the access level is assumed to be the default.
+If the access level regulator is not explicitly specified for a class, variable, method, or constructor, the access level defaults to the default.

 Example 1: Define the default access level